 Group work on assignments is fine - pass in one copy per group, max of three people.
 The final will be comprehensive.
 If it is to your benefit, at the end of the semester 10 percentage points will be automatically shifted from your lowest-scoring midterm to the final exam, making the final worth 55%.
-If your final grade is higher than the term weighted average, you will receive the final grade directly.
-Details on the writing assignment will be provided on ACORN later on in the course.
+If your final grade is higher than the term weighted average, you will receive the final grade directly, to a maximum of 85%.